Chris Kennedy (filmmaker): Early life and education

 Christopher Kennedy was born on 1 December 1948.

 He initially trained and qualified as a dentist and later studied at the Swinburne Film and Television School in Melbourne.
 There, he was dubbed one of a "Gang of Four", along with Paul Goldman, John Hillcoat, and Evan English, owing to their pranks.
 They once set fire to a lecturer's office, and they were responsible for the "kidnapping a frozen chicken" from lecturer Peter Tammer.

 Career

 Film

 Kennedy made his first film Glass, a low budget thriller, in 1989 and followed it up with This Won't Hurt a Bit, in 1993.

 During the 1990s, he made Doing Time for Patsy Cline and the following decade, A Man's Gotta Do.

 He wrote the novel Made in Australia in 2011.

 Kennedy owned two companies, Oilrag Productions and Oillamp Books.

 Death

 Kennedy died from a heart attack on 27 August 2013.

 Awards

-Kennedy was a three-time Australian Film Institute Awards nominee and a Australian Writer's Guild Award winner.
+Kennedy was a three-time Australian Film Institute Awards nominee and an Australian Writer's Guild Award winner.